jbnunn/ObjectDetectionAndTracking/README.md

 # Object Detection and Tracking

-A simple Python script to use a pretrained Darknet network and YOLOv3 to detect objects in a scene and track them across frames.
+A simple Python script that uses a pretrained Darknet network and YOLOv3 to detect objects in a scene and track them across frames.
+Part of my Twitch series on building computer vision components of self-driving machines.

 ![Annotated Sample](./sample.gif)